 We’re saying “grant” and “give” because those decisions would be temporary.
 A future Congress could change them.
 States have rights, but territories are subject to the whim of Congress.

-Right now, Puerto Rico is treated like a state in many ways, but Congress doesn’t have to treat Puerto Rico just as it does the States.
-If all these requests are granted, there will be no change in that fact.
+Right now, Puerto Rico is treated like a state in many ways, but Congress doesn’t have to treat Puerto Rico just as it does the states.
+If all the current requests are granted, there will be no change in that fact.
 Puerto Rico used to have access to chapter 9 bankruptcy protection, but that right was taken away.
-Any special privileges given to Puerto Rico — even privileges that do nothing more than allow Puerto Rico to be treated like a State — can be taken away in the future.
+Any special privileges given to Puerto Rico — even privileges that do nothing more than allow Puerto Rico to be treated like a state — can be taken away in the future.

 When Puerto Rico is a State, the Island will be entitled to all the benefits of being a State.
 Until that time, Puerto Rico is not entitled to anything.
 Congress makes the decisions.

 Let Congress know how you feel about Puerto Rico’s status.
 Ask for Congress to help Puerto Rico in this difficult time.